abelsj60/my-site/app/data/the-story/story-chapter-two.md

 He met a friend and built the software of his dreams.
 Their platforms were clever.

-One let media firms control interactive networks of online video as if they were NBC.
-The other let startups choreograph worldwide software demos with all the grace of a Broadway Show.
+One made it easy to control interactive networks of online videos.
+The other let people choreograph software demos with the grace of a Broadway Show.

 But neither took.

-The boy had forgotten the little fairy's biggest rule.
+The boy had forgotten the fairy's magic lesson.
 The story behind technology — not its features — mattered most.